hmallen99/viverse-docs/CreatorTools/webxr-optimization/web-optimization-principles.md

 ### Memory Management in 3D Web Applications

 3D applications running in the browser can be very sensitive to JavaScript Garbage Collection (GC) pauses.
 [Garbage Collection](<https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>) is an automatic memory management technique used in many programming languages, including JavaScript.
 This technique helps avoid issues like memory leaks and dangling pointers, but has some performance overhead.
 When memory usage is high in a particular frame, the resulting garbage collection step will freeze the main frame until it completes.
-In WebXR, this freeze can result in dropped frames, affecting user experience.
-Although engines like Unity use garbage collection in C# scripting contexts [\[10\]](https://docs.unity3d.com/6000.1/Documentation/Manual/performance-garbage-collector.html), the underlying engine is written in C++, which can take advantage of manual memory management in native contexts.
+In Web applications, this freeze can result in dropped frames, affecting user experience.
+Although engines like Unity use garbage collection in [C# scripting contexts](https://docs.unity3d.com/6000.1/Documentation/Manual/performance-garbage-collector.html), the underlying engine is written in C++, which can take advantage of manual memory management in native contexts.
 Engines written in JavaScript, like Three.js, do not have this advantage, and developers must be very careful about allocating memory and reusing resources like Vectors and Arrays.

 ### App Startup Time